 Leaders always attempt to anticipate what is going to change, so they can prepare for those changes in their organizations.
 Even change 10 years from now.

 Great church leaders are like sailors who are reading the breezes and adjusting the sails to catch the winds of change.
 While we worry about the latest social media trend or where music in the church is headed or if it’s possible to train robots to do pastoral care, we also need to invest in what we know will remain true and build our ministries, systems and approaches around that.

-- The Bible Will Need Explanation // Let’s be honest … sometimes the Bible is hard to understand.
+Let’s be honest, sometimes the Bible is hard to understand.
 It’s an ancient text written thousands of years ago in a Middle Eastern agricultural society.
 Modern society is increasingly urban and more distant from the cultural context in the Bible.
 We’re going to continue to need clear and compelling explanations of the Bible and its relevance for us today.
 Our task is to make it understandable for today and the future!